JetBrains/teamcity-documentation/topics/automatic-merge.md

 </td><td>

-Select to create a merge commit or do a fast\-forward merge.
+Select to create a merge commit or do a fast-forward merge.

 </td>
 </tr><tr>